Director, Canadian Centre for Elder Law

 Applications should include a cover letter, resume detailing relevant experience, and a legal writing sample of not more than 20 pages.
 Please submit your application to Karen Campbell, Executive Director, at [email protected] with the subject line “CCEL Director Position”.

-To be considered for this position, your application must be received by 5 pm on Friday March 24, 2023.
 We anticipate interviewing short-listed candidates via remote videoconferencing.
 We thank all applicants for their interest.
 Only those applicants selected for an interview will be contacted.

 Please contact us at [email protected] with any questions about the position, including any requests to meet your accessibility needs in relation to the application process.